-Highly trained and certified teams work around the clock in the water treatment plant, laboratories and throughout the distribution system to support and provide potable water supply to the community.
-All

-Federal and State water quality parameters are continually met, leaving the Township's water quality as one of the best in the region.
+Highly trained and certified teams work around the clock in the water treatment plant, laboratories and throughout the distribution system to support and provide a potable water supply to the community.
+All potable water supply to the community.
+All Federal and State water quality parameters are continually met, leaving the Township's water quality as one of the best in the region.
 The Township's dedicated water professionals provide safe, reliable drinking water to its customers, protects public health, provide fire protection, and enhances the quality of life "on tap" for the Township.
-A water system map is included in the Appendix.
+A water system map is included in Appendix A.